csci701f23/undercover-salamander/DOCUMENTATION.md

 * Map display: displays the whole svg image including the counties as a background, colored in according to the value of the county on the current year

 # TabBar Component Documentation
 The TabBar component acts as a way for the user to control which parameter is being viewed on the map.
-These parameters include PRCP, TMAX, TMIN, and SNOW
+These parameters include PRCP, TMAX, TMIN, and SNOW.

 ### Props
 * currentTab (String): A piece of state handled by the MapViewer acts as a parameter to decide which tab is active
 * setCurrentTab (function): A function that changes the piece of state currentTab as needed (onClick of a new tab)

 ### event handler
 * Button's onClick: Listens for clicks of the buttons corresponding to individual parameters.
-When that click is fired, currentTab will change to that parameter.
+When that click is fired, currentTab will change to that parameter

 ### UI components
 * Parameter buttons: The individual tabs that can be clicked on to change the state of the map